oliverjamesfletcher/PSNetworkingToolbox/README.md

 ## Usage

 1. Run PS and cd to C:\Scripts
-2. Enter .\Networking_Toolbox.ps1 and press enter to run toolbox
+2. Type '.\Networking_Toolbox.ps1' and then press enter to run toolbox

 ######Note: Some commands will display information, others will require input